 Domiciliary care may be useful in the early stages of arthritis care, allowing an individual to gain assistance with tasks such as washing hair and making and eating meals.
 However, live-in care would provide full-time support, within a person’s own home, which allows them to remain as independent as possible.

 A person with arthritis will likely have the ability to retain a lot of their independence, and with the support of a live-in carer would be able to continue living their life how they always have – choosing to stay in their home, with their belongings, eating the meals they love and seeing their friends.

 How can Elder help with arthritis care?

 We offer live-in care and hourly care services for a number of complex conditions, with arthritis care being one of them.
-Our live-in carers are experienced in providing high-quality complex care to those who need it.
+Our carers are experienced in providing high-quality complex care to those who need it.

 Whether it is performing housekeeping tasks, preparing meals, doing the shopping, helping with pets, or supporting with medication and treatment needs, a live-in career is there to support all care needs.